How to Ignite Your Sales Conversion Funnels to Generate More Leads

 · Short and sweet, stay focused and to the object.

-After creating and settling in your funnel, you should always be looking for ways to improve it.
+After putting in place a coherent sales funnel strategy, creating and settling in your funnel, you should always be looking for ways to improve it.
 And testing is the best method to do that.
 Be aware that you should focus on each stage of the funnel, not just on the awareness one.
 Final buying stage is more than important also.

 Since you may have multiple pages that need testing, you need to filter and prioritize them.
 Start with the best performing and improve them if possible.
 Take a look at the implementation necessities: Are they easy to do or challenging from technical point of view and require lots of time?
 Which is the conversion value brought by these modifications?
 How likely is to have more prospects that convert?